 Travelers on a budget often opt for a low-cost plan that offers limited benefits.
 However, it’s important to make sure your travel investment is fully protected.
 Another way to say, “How much travel insurance do I need?” is: “How much can I afford to lose if things go wrong?”
 A less price-conscious traveler may not have a problem buying new clothes if her bag goes missing before a cruise, for instance.
 But a traveler on a fixed budget needs protection from expensive travel mishaps.

 Let’s say you’ve been saving for your dream cruise for two years, and then you miss the ship’s departure because bad weather delays your flight to Miami.
 Your heart breaks: You can’t afford to pay out of pocket for airfare to the next port of call, where you could catch up with the ship.
-But if you have OneTripSM Prime, you get up to $800 in missed connection benefits, which can reimburse your airfare to San Juan so you can rejoin the cruise.
+But if you have OneTripSM Prime, you get up to $800 in travel delay benefits, which can reimburse your airfare to San Juan so you can rejoin the cruise.

 The good news is that having a pre-existing condition will not prevent you from buying travel insurance to protect your trip.
 However, when you’re deciding how much travel insurance to buy, you must make sure you choose a plan that includes the existing medical condition benefit, and you have to meet all the requirements: